On \'{e}tale hypercohomology of henselian regular local rings with values in $p$-adic \'{e}tale Tate twists: Introduction

-where $\mathfrak{T}_{r}(n)$ is the $p$-adic Tate twist (cf.\cite[p.537, Definition 4.2.4]{SaP}). \end{thm} Then, using Hu's method (\cite[The proof of Theorem 2.5]{Hu}), we are able to prove the following local-global principle as an application of Theorem \ref{Me2}: \begin{thm}\upshape (Theorem \ref{MTP}) Let $\mathfrak{X}$ be a proper and semistable family over a henselian discrete valuation ring of mixed characteristic $(0, p)$.
-Suppose that $\operatorname{dim}(\mathfrak{X})=2$.
-Then the local-global map
+Then, by using the isomorphism (\ref{ISaC}), the second application of Theorem \ref{Me2} is expressed as follows: \begin{Theorem} \upshape (Gersten resolusion, Theorem \ref{LGe} and (\ref{ISaC})) Let $\mathfrak{X}$ be a semistable family over the spectrum of a discrete valuation ring of mixed characteristic $(0, p)$ and $R=\tilde{\mathcal{O}_{\mathfrak{X}, x}}$ the henselian local ring of $x$ in $\mathfrak{X}$.
+Suppose that $\operatorname{dim}(R)=2$.
+Then the sequence